JacquelineUlkenUZH/SoCo_Assignment_02/README.md

 ### While loop with `do_solange`
 Our implementation expects two expressions (lists in Python):
-- A condition
+- A condition that will be evaluation each time
-- An operation
+- An operation that will be executed if the condition is met.

-Interesting implementation details:
-- We implement repetition using recursive function calls.
+We implement repetition using recursive function calls.

 ### Arrays with `do_liste`
 Arrays of fixed length are set by passing the length of the array as the first argument, and the elements of the array as the remaining arguments.